luussskaa/jagn/README.md

 You can also add structure to your notes, adding titles and subtitles while all the margins, font-sizes and text alingments are done behind the scenes.

-More than creating, viewing, editing and deleting notes, yagn also lets you print them or turn them into a pdf file as well.
+More than creating, viewing, editing and deleting notes, yagn also lets you print them or turn them into pdf files as well.